We Did It!

 And please come back in November, 2020!

-Senderos is a volunteer-based organization that forges pathways to success for Latino youth through free traditional music and dance programs, and fosters educational opportunities that would not otherwise be available.
+Senderos is a volunteer-based organization that forges pathways to success for Latino youth through free traditional music and dance programs, and fosters educational opportunities.

-Senderos has established cultural pride in the face of racism and gang involvement, and has grown from serving seven youth in 2001 to more than 100 youth and young adults performing at more than 40 events each year.
+Senderos has established cultural pride in the face of racism and gang involvement, and has grown from serving seven youth in 2001 to more than 150 youth and young adults each year.